MalikElate/Malik-Elate/README.md

 ## About me
-I'm a fullstack software developer interning at Travelers insurance.
+I'm a software developer Travelers insurance.
 My development experience includes <a href="https://primeacademy.io/">Prime Digital Academy</a>.
 If you'd like to know more please reach me on <a href="https://www.linkedin.com/in/malik-elate-829226200/" target="_blank">LinkedIn</a>.

 ## What I'm coding
 • Improving my personal site: <a href="https://malikelate.com" target="_blank" target="_blank">MalikElate.com</a>